EGeorge2021r/challenge19_Repo/README.md

 # challenge19_Repo
+  Module 19 Challenge

 # User Story
-Role: Fintech Finder’s lead developer
+- Role: Fintech Finder’s lead developer

-Goal: To develop and test the code that will integrate the Ethereum blockchain network into the application in order to enable your customers to instantly pay the fintech professionals whom they hire with cryptocurrency.
+- Goal: To develop and test the code that will integrate the Ethereum blockchain network into the application in order to enable your customers to instantly pay the fintech professionals whom they hire with cryptocurrency.

-Reason: Fintech Finder is an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them
+- Reason: Fintech Finder is an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them

 # Requirements